⚠️ Please note: we are currently working on updating our tax guidance for 2020/21

 The coding notice provides a note for every item in the tax code calculation.
 These notes are intended to help you to check your tax code, but the way the tax rules work means this is not always straightforward.
 There is more information in the employment section.

-But the calculation box in your coding notice would look like this:
+But the calculation box in your coding notice would look something like this:

 This is how we worked out your tax code(s):